xumingming/storm-wiki/Guaranteeing-message-processing.md

 ### How does Storm implement reliability in an efficient way?

-A Storm topology has a set of special "acker" tasks that track the tree of tuples for every spout tuple.
-When an acker sees that a tree is complete, it sends a message to the spout task that created the spout tuple to ack the message.
+A Storm topology has a set of special "acker" tasks that track the DAG of tuples for every spout tuple.
+When an acker sees that a DAG is complete, it sends a message to the spout task that created the spout tuple to ack the message.
 You can set the number of acker tasks for a topology in the topology configuration using [Config.TOPOLOGY_ACKERS](http://nathanmarz.github.com/storm/doc/backtype/storm/Config.html#TOPOLOGY_ACKERS).
 Storm defaults TOPOLOGY_ACKERS to one task -- you will need to increase this number for topologies processing large amounts of messages.

-The best way to understand Storm's reliability implementation is to look at the lifecycle of tuples and tuple trees.
+The best way to understand Storm's reliability implementation is to look at the lifecycle of tuples and tuple DAGs.
 When a tuple is created in a topology, whether in a spout or a bolt, it is given a random 64 bit id.
-These ids are used by ackers to track the tuple tree for every spout tuple.
+These ids are used by ackers to track the tuple DAG for every spout tuple.

 Every tuple knows the ids of all the spout tuples for which it exists in their tuple trees.
 When you emit a new tuple in a bolt, the spout tuple ids from the tuple's anchors are copied into the new tuple.
 When a tuple is acked, it sends a message to the appropriate acker tasks with information about how the tuple tree changed.
 In particular it tells the acker "I am now completed within the tree for this spout tuple, and here are the new tuples in the tree that were anchored to me".